Matchbook

-A matchbook is a small paperboard folder (known as a matchcover) enclosing a quantity of matches and having a coarse striking surface on the exterior.
-The folder is opened to access the matches, which are attached in a comb-like arrangement and must be torn away before use in contrast to a matchbox where the matches are loosely packed in the interior tray.
+A matchbook is a small paperboard folder comprising a matchcover, a quantity of matches, and a coarse striking surface on the exterior.
+The cover is opened to access the matches, which are attached in a comb-like arrangement and must be torn away before use.
+In contrast, a matchbox contains matches loosely packed in the interior tray.

 The exterior of the matchcover is usually imprinted with a producer's logo, often with artistic decorations, or serves as an advertising/promotional medium for the undertaking by which it is sold or given away.
 The ease of making matchcovers of different shapes also made them quite a popular cheap promotional item or anniversary souvenir.

 Manufacturing of matchbooks peaked during the 1940s and 1950s, then steadily declined because of the availability of disposable lighters and various anti-smoking health campaigns.
-Recently, matchbooks have begun to regain some of their popularity as a "retro" advertising item, particularly in high-end restaurants.
+In the late 2000s, matchbooks began to regain some of their popularity as a "retro" advertising item, particularly in high-end restaurants.

 Although paper matches were patented in the 1880s, an early paper match "folder" was patented in September 1892 by Philadelphia patent attorney Joshua Pusey.
 However, the matchbook as we know it, with the striking surface on the outside, was patented a few weeks later by Charles Bowman of Lebanon, Pennsylvania.
 Pusey challenged Bowman's patent, but Bowman's patent was upheld.
 Pusey sold his patent to the Diamond Match Trust in 1896 and then served as the company's patent attorney.
 Bowman's company, the American Safety Head Match Company of Lebanon, PA did not last long, and Diamond Match Co. adapted his design into their product, becoming the first mass-producer of paper matchbooks.

 Collecting of matchboxes, matchbooks, match labels and other match-related items is called phillumeny.